 Step 1.
 Pick out your fabric.

 For punch needle, you need to use a woven fabric without stretch in order for the loops to stay in place.
 This means that the Spoonflower knit fabrics won’t work.
-I have tested most of the Spoonflower woven fabrics with my punch needle (an Ultrapunch), and my favorites to work with are the Linen Cotton Canvas, the Organic Cotton Sateen Ultra, and the Cypress Cotton Canvas.
+I have tested most of the Spoonflower woven fabrics with my punch needle (an Ultrapunch), and my favorites to work with are Organic Cotton Sateen Ultra and Cypress Cotton Canvas.

 Figuring out which fabrics will work for punch needle can be a bit tricky.
 You need a woven fabric, as I mentioned above, but it can’t be too thick or too thin.
 If the fabric is too thin or lightweight, it will rip as you push the punch needle through the fabric.
 If it’s too heavyweight, such as a denim, it will require too much effort and your hands and wrists will get sore very quickly!